LeHamsterRuso/Alt3DMapMode8_DIV2/README.md

 License :
 Copyright (c) 2024 Sebastián José Moncho Maquet (aka Le Hamster ruso).
 All rights reserved.
-Permission to use, copy, modify, and distribute this software and its documentation for any purpose is not granted without explicit prior permission from the copyright holder.
+Permission to use, copy, modify, and distribute this software and its documentation for any purpose is not granted without explicit prior permission from the copyright holder (comandantecobra@gmail.com).
 If you're a developer, I don't mind if you copy and paste parts of my code, just make sure to include me in the acknowledgments of your credits.